 How can I help protect my order's frozen items?

 We guarantee that we will deliver frozen goods to you in frozen condition.
 From that point—Whether you have purchased frozen goods from us before or you are just beginning to buy frozen foods from our Market—here are suggested guidelines to follow to keep your frozen goods safe—and FROZEN—once delivered to you.
 1) Move frozen goods from your kitchen counter into your freezer immediately upon receipt.
 2) If you leave us a cooler, please assess—on a weekly basis—how many ice packs are required for the frozen goods you have purchased.
 When in doubt, please contact your Market Manager at 727-515-9469.
 If a large volume of ice is required, then please leave multiple coolers to provide adequate space for your order.
 Please note that we cannot take responsibility for frozen goods once we have delivered them to your door.
 Also, please leave loaned Market coolers and ice packs in a visible place for pickup at your next order.
-We loan these out as a courtesy to get you over the hump but we need them back!
+We loan these out as a courtesy but we need them back!
 With hot weather coming, we would appreciate ice pack donations if you have lots extra.
 Thank you in advance.

 How can I keep raw dairy products fresh?